 No company is complete without marketing!
 Some may find marketing to be complex and time-consuming, and the tools to go along with it on the pricier side.
 But, we promise you, that it doesn’t have to be any of those things.
 Save time, money, and a headache or two with the following tools.

-We mainly use Zoho for its CRM.
-But its services run the gamut from CRM, to mail, to accounting, to DIY app development.
-We had been using a competing CRM until the frustrations grew too much and we had to do the unthinkable: migrate our CRM.
-We’ve been pleased with how Zoho’s CRM is easy to use, visually pleasing, and just works.
+Zoho‘s services run the gamut from CRM, to mail, to accounting, to DIY app development.
+Zoho’s CRM is easy to use, visually pleasing, and just works.

-Use Hunter to find people’s email addresses.
+Marketers can use Hunter to find known email addresses of those working at companies whose web pages you are looking at.
 Hunter searches the web for publicly available information about people including email address, phone number, social media profiles.
 If it cannot find the email address for the individual you are looking at, it can find the most common email pattern used by people at that company and then give you the best guess of that person’s email address.
-If you usually send emails to authors of articles that you read online, Hunter will be your fast friend.
+If you often send emails to authors of articles that you read online, Hunter will be your fast friend.

 Leave a call to action on web pages that you share on social media with Snip.ly.
 When you find an article that you’d like to share on social media, paste it into Snip.ly.
 Snip.ly will shorten the URL, and when people click on that shortened URL, they will see your call to action at the bottom of the page.
 Some websites will not let you use this tool, but most will.
 It’s a great way to remind readers who shared the great article with them.